 Though you might think that young children are relatively safe from identity theft because they aren’t regularly using credit cards, posting on social media, and filling out important paperwork, they are actually vulnerable targets for identity theft.

-In partnership with Experian®, Kasasa Protect offers all-in-one credit, identity, and restoration services, monitoring over 600,000 pages and millions of data points (including on the dark web) so you can rest assured that your information, well, stays yours.
+In partnership with Experian®, Kasasa Care offers three tiers of identity protection — featuring all-in-one credit, identity, and restoration services, and monitoring over 600,000 pages and millions of data points (including on the dark web).
+So you can rest assured that your information, well, stays yours.
 Plus, with three levels of coverage, you have the option to get a plan that best fits you and your family.

-For those with families, we’d recommend Kasasa Protect Premium — it includes internet surveillance, Social Security trace monitoring, and full-service restoration services for you and your children.
+And for those with families, we recommend Kasasa Protect Premium — it includes internet surveillance, Social Security trace monitoring, and full-service restoration services for you and your children.
 Plus, up to $1 million in identity theft insurance in case your information isn’t where it should be.
 Now that’s what we like to call your top defense for the digital age.

 Social media — specifically for children and teens — can’t seem to be avoided these days.
 But it can be a wonderful tool for social connection and positive interaction.
 With a little caution, a lot of privacy settings, and the help of an identity protection plan, social media can be a fun and safe place — especially if you’re into dog memes.
 Happy sharing!